 Where there is more consensus is that the Temazcal was used as a health focussed-ceremony and is thought to help participants recover from various exertions (ie war, hunting, child-birth) as well as a wide range of ailments.

 While the Temazcal still forms part of the Mayan way of life, it has also come to be appreciated / appropriated by the tourist industry in the Yucatan Peninsula.

-Especially amongst luxury hotels, as well as those that wish to position themselves as being in touch with local traditions, temazcals are very much part of the broader, ‘Wellness’ offering.
+Especially amongst luxury hotels, as well as those that wish to position themselves as being in touch with local traditions, such as Petit Lafitte, temazcals are very much part of the broader, ‘Wellness’ offering.
 You can have a sauna, massage and facial pretty much anywhere in the world, but a Temazcal?

 The first thing you should know about a Temezcal is that they are hot.
 Really hot.

 The second thing you should be aware of is that, being traditional, they are small, windowless and somewhat claustrophobic.